ptsteadman/notebook/log.md

 Feel good about the clothes that Alina helped me pick out.
 I think that now it's probably important to *actually* have a number of different ways of presenting myself.
 It's a product of networked individualism.
-There are four individuals I can think of now: 1) artist/writer, 2) american guy, 3) millennial CEO, 4) programmer.
+There are four individuals I can think of now: 1) artist/writer, 2) american guy ('grey man'), 3) millennial CEO, 4) programmer.
 I think I need to be able to look, act, and think like a good example of these four types to accomplish what I want.
 This feels like a somewhat childish way of thinking, but there's a necessity and I have the resources.